coq-community/docker-coq-action/README.md

-If you use the [`docker-coq`](https://github.com/coq-community/docker-coq) images, the container user has UID=GID=1000 while the GitHub action workdir has (UID=1001, GID=116).
+If you use the [`docker-coq`](https://github.com/coq-community/docker-coq) images, the container user has UID=GID=1000 while the GitHub Actions workdir has (UID=1001, GID=116).
 This is not an issue when relying on `opam` to build the Coq project.
 Otherwise, you may want to use `sudo` in the container to change the